ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 ### 1.2.1 Requirement Ids

-A requirement is uniquely identified by an unique ID composed of its requirement level followed by a requirement number, as per convention **[RequirementLevelRequirementNumber]**.
+A requirement is uniquely identified by a unique ID composed of its requirement level followed by a requirement number, as per convention **[RequirementLevelRequirementNumber]**.
 There are four requirement levels that are coded in requirement ids as per below convention:

 **[R]** - The requirement level for requirements which IDs start with the letter _R_ is to be interpreted as **MUST** as described in RFC2119. \